What Happens After Mediation?

 • Consent to divorce

-The matter will then be placed on the court roll as an uncontested divorce.
+The matter is then placed on the court roll as an uncontested divorce.

-5. Both Parties Will Be Briefly Required in Court
+5. Both Parties Are Briefly Required to Attend Court

-• The appearance is typically brief, often less than 10 minutes.
+• The appearance is usually brief, often less than ten minutes

-The court will ask the plaintiff (the spouse bringing the action) a few basic questions, such as:
+The court typically asks the plaintiff a few basic questions, such as:

 • Whether the marriage has broken down irretrievably